Lewis19K/vlr-scraping/README.md

 # Valorant Event Scraper - VLR.gg Scraping

+**Note: This project is currently under development and may not work as expected.
+Please use at your own risk.**

-This is a Python script that scrapes player stats for a specific event from [VLR.gg](https://vlr.gg).
+This is a Python Flask app that scrapes player stats for a specific event from [VLR.gg](https://vlr.gg).
 It uses the BeautifulSoup library to parse the HTML and extract the necessary information.
-The script saves the player stats to a CSV file.
+The app saves the player stats to a MongoDB database.

 ## Installation